1. Test out your footwear with a fully-laden rucksack carried for extended periods on successive days walking on hard surfaces.

 2. Consider wearing impact-reducing insoles in your walking shoes / boots.
 There is a lot of walking on hard surfaces – tarmac and rocky paths.
 (But, again, try them out before you go as you may need to wear thinner socks.)

-3. Consider talking with a our tour-operator partner and book in advance your itinerary.
+3. Consider talking with a our tour-operator partner at Follow the Camino and book in advance your itinerary.

 - Learn as much Spanish as you can.
 Almost no-one speaks English and very few people are used to communicating with people whose first language is not Spanish.

 - If your command of Spanish is still not very good, prepare in advance some phrases that you think you might need, e.g. ‘Will this door be locked in the morning?’, ‘Where do I leave the key to the albergue?’

 - Save paper (and thus weight) by writing phone numbers, addresses for postcards, any other useful reference information in the back of your notebook or by saving them in your phone.

 - Make a list of places, distances and facilities for planning and preparation purposes, including accommodation available.
 Whenever is possible book you stay in advance!
 You can use the search-box below to book online a place on your way.
 Cancellation is flexible and you can pay only when you stay!

 Book your stay – Find accommodation on your way!

 - Attend to foot discomfort immediately you are aware of it – it only gets worse.